det-lab/14N_n_totalCrossSection_0.1_to_12_MeV/README.md

 # Instructions for recreating the 431 keV plot in the 14N+n total cross section paper

-This repository contains the data used for the 14N+n total cross section paper and this REAME provides instructions for recreating the 431 keV (lab frame) plot contrasting the Harvey and deBoer/ELBE data.
+This repository contains the data used for the 14N+n total cross section paper and this README provides instructions for recreating the 431 keV (lab frame) plot contrasting the Harvey and deBoer/ELBE data.
+While this is not a replication of the full analysis, it does have the final parameters for the AZURE2 `.azr` files and all of the datasets used, and illustrates what the units and frames of all the input and output files are.

 ## Get the code and data

+### Get AZURE2
 This analysis was run with the AZURE2 codebase.
 First we will get the AZURE2 code.
 If you have a working instance of AZURE2 built from the `api` branch you can skip this step.
 The code needs to be from the `api` branch to take advantage of the variable-width convolution that has been implemented in this branch.

 ```